Join

 I would like to directly enter as a Ph.D. student without a Master’s degree.
 Is this possible?

 We appreciate your ambition and would love for you to apply.
 If you do not yet have a Master’s degree, you probably should instead apply to a Master’s program (described above), which would offer you the opportunity to develop and demonstrate your potential as a Ph.D. student.
 We expect most students who join as Master’s students to succeed in demonstrating their potential and thus continue on to earn a Ph.D.
-If you instead have an exceptionally strong record without a Master’s degree, please point this out to us directly in your application and we will consider it.
+If you instead have an exceptionally strong record and no Master’s degree, please point this out to us directly in your application and we will consider it.